Number : Season 17, serial 4 of 6.

 “I shall be charging you with gross neglect of duty.
 The passengers should be your first concern, yet I find you drunkenly looking on as they are attacked and killed.
 Well?”
 Fisk

 “They’re only economy class; what’s all the fuss about?”
 [Drugged up] Captain Rigg

-Nightmare Of Eden then picks up a who-dunnit strand when the Doctor discovers that the The Mandrels rampaging around the Empress – when killed, dissolve into a certain white addictive substance – Vraxoin.
+Nightmare Of Eden then picks up a who-dunnit strand, when the Doctor discovers that the The Mandrels – when killed, dissolve into a certain white addictive substance; Vraxoin.

-The Mandrels themselves, have that man-in-a-suit look about them and kind of wouldn’t look out of place on Saturday morning kids TV, or the Muppet show.
+The Mandrels themselves, have that ‘man-in-a-suit’ look about them and wouldn’t have looked out of place, on Saturday morning kids TV, or the Muppet show.

-Cleverly, like Creature From The Pit the Mandrels turn out to be the exploited party in this tale – being harvested for the drug to meet huge demand on the outer colonies.
+Cleverly, like Creature From The Pit, the Mandrels turn out to be the exploited party in this tale – being harvested for the drug-demand, on the outer colonies.

 Nightmare Of Eden has a surprisingly strong moral

 -message, aimed at drug abuse and for when it was written; it was no doubt aimed at the problems in late 70’s society, – as much then, as now.